-- 1. The student has met the general eligibility requirements; - 2.
-The student is determined to have financial need based on the Pell Grant formula (this formula uses the information provided on the student's Family Financial Statement to produce an eligibility index number.
+- a.
+The student has met the general eligibility requirements: - b.
+The student is determined to have financial need based on the Pell Grant formula.
+(This formula uses the information provided on the student's Family Financial Statement to produce an eligibility index number.
 This number is considered, along with the total cost of attending OWJC, to determine the actual amount of the grant.
-Generally, the lower the index number the higher the grant); and - The student is an undergraduate student who has not previously received a baccalaureate degree.
+Generally, the lower the index number the higher the grant.); and - c.
+The student is an undergraduate student who has not previously received a baccalaureate degree.